MSaifKhan01/Words-Counter/README.md

 - Node.js installed
 - Npm (Node Package Manager) installed
 - A modern web browser

+## Technologies and Modules
+The Word Count App is built using the following technologies and Node.js modules:
+- Node.js
+- Express.js
+- HTML/CSS
+- Node Mon
+- Express
+- Body-parser
+- Cheerio
+- Axios

 ## Installation
 1. Clone this repository to your local machine.